benbusby/farside/README.md

 ## How It Works

-The app runs in a container that periodically (default every 5 minutes) queries all instances for services defined in [services.json](services.json).
+The app runs with an internally scheduled cron task that queries all instances for services defined in [services.json](services.json) every 5 minutes.
 For each instance, as long as the instance takes <5 seconds to respond and returns a 200 status code, the instance is added to a list of available instances for that particular service.
 If not, it is discarded until the next update period.

 Farside's routing is very minimal, with only the following routes: